 - Antibiotics may cause Clostridium difficile colitis.

 - Most children do not become significantly dehydrated but always assess for the presence and degree of dehydration.
-See also separate article Assessing Dehydration in Children.
+See also separate article Dehydration in Children.

 - Always perform an abdominal examination (including any areas of tenderness, any masses, distension and bowel sounds).
 Record findings, even if negative.
 Always repeat a thorough examination if the situation changes or doesn't settle as expected.